 We have a program to control free-roaming cats with a neuter/spade initiative called Homeless Animal Fund.
 Funds were raised with rummage and book sales every year.
-In 2018, 8 cats were safely caught and sent to Alter-Ations Inc out of Viroqua WI.
-This program has been in operation for four years.
+This program has been in operation for five years.
 The program finds homes for the cats so they aren't roaming the neighborhood anymore.

 L. OTHER: Demonstrate in a narrative.